-- 12. Students participating in off-campus study programs are subject to local laws, as applicable.
-Students who jeopardize their own health, the health and safety of others, or the integrity of the living and learning environment on the program may be required to leave the program.
-The program director, in consultation with the VP/Dean of Students, (and/or his/her designee) has the authority to remove a student from the program under these circumstances. - 13.
-High-risk alcohol-related activities, such as progressives, drinking theme parties, drinking games, beer bongs, and similar behaviors are prohibited. - 14.
-Students should not engage in the manufacture or production of any alcoholic beverage including, but not limited to, cereal malt beverage (beer), wine, moonshine, and liquor on the Carleton campus. - 15.
-The college recognizes the particular danger of driving while under the influence of alcohol and other drugs.
-Therefore, students are expected never to use substances and drive. - 16.
-Social Host Liability: Anyone over 21 who knowingly serves alcohol to someone under 21 may be held civilly liable for any damages subsequently caused by the person under 21. - 17.
-Social Host Ordinance City of Northfield (enacted May 2011)

-The purpose of the social host ordinance is to hold individuals responsible for activities that allow people who are under the legal drinking age of 21 to consume alcohol.
+- i.
+Event sponsors may be held responsible for the actions of both individuals and the group.
+Behavior that violates the living and study rights of other residents is unacceptable. - ii.
+Damages: If individuals responsible for the damage cannot be identified, the event sponsors shall be liable for damage and clean-up charges.
+The event area must be cleaned and returned to its pre-event condition. - e.
+Small gatherings in private residential rooms need not be registered with the College.
+Such gatherings are, however, subject to all other regulations regarding alcohol use described in this policy. - 3.
+Social Host Liability: Anyone over 21 who serves alcohol to someone under 21 may be held civilly liable for any damages subsequently caused by the person under 21. - 4. a.
+Social Host Ordinance City of Northfield (enacted May 2011): The purpose of the social host ordinance is to hold individuals responsible for activities that allow people who are under the legal drinking age of 21 to consume alcohol.
 Students who host parties where underage drinking occurs can be charged under this social host ordinance.
 The consequences for violating the Northfield Social Host Ordinance could be up to 90 days in jail and up to a \$1,000 fine, and is a misdemeanor.
-According to the ordinance it is essential to take reasonable steps to curb underage consumption.

-- a.
-Controlling access to alcohol and alcoholic beverages in such a manner that no underage person has access to the alcohol and alcoholic beverages at the gathering or event; or - b.
-Directly supervising the activities of underage persons at the gathering event either in person or through a responsible adult; or - c.
-Checking identification of the attendees of the gathering to determine age; or - d.
-Other actions made by the person to prevent possession or consumption of alcohol or alcoholic beverages by the underage person(s) present.
+According to the ordinance it is essential to take reasonable steps to curb underage consumption. - b.
+Reasonable Steps May Include: - i.
+Controlling access to alcohol and alcoholic beverages in such a manner that no underage person has access to the alcohol and alcoholic beverages at the gathering or event; or - ii.
+Directly supervising the activities of underage persons at the gathering event either in person or through a responsible adult; or - iii.
+Checking identification of the attendees of the gathering to determine age; or - iv.
+Other actions made by the person to prevent possession or consumption of alcohol or alcoholic beverages by the underage person(s) present. - 5.
+Students on Off Campus Study: Students participating in off-campus study programs are subject to local laws, as applicable.
+Students who jeopardize their own health, the health and safety of others, or the integrity of the living and learning environment on the program may be required to leave the program.
+The program director, in consultation with the VP/Dean of Students (or designee), has the authority to remove a student from the program under these circumstances.

-1. Sanctions: A violation of this Policy is a "violation" within the meaning of the Community Standards Policy, III.C.5.
+- 1. Sanctions: A violation of this Policy is a "violation" within the meaning of the Community Standards Policy, III.C.5.
 All sanctions listed there (restitution, service, counseling, chemical dependency evaluation, revocation of privileges, warning, censure, disciplinary probation, suspension, and expulsion) are applicable.
-In addition, for violations of this Policy, sanctions may include mandatory education, counseling, fines, community services, and/or evaluation, conducted on or off-campus.
+In addition, for violations of this Policy, sanctions may include mandatory education, counseling, fines, community services, and/or evaluation, conducted on or off-campus. - 2.
+Responsive Actions: